Byont-Ventures/hackathon/backend/README.md

 > **Note**: For a reminder on how to get test Eth, please refer to [this section in the preparation guide](/PREPARATION.md#testnets--faucets).

-> **Note**: The documentation needs to be more accurate here; you must include the constructor args flag at the end, or the verification might fail
+> **Note**: The documentation needs to be more accurate here; you must include the constructor args flag at the end, or the verification might fail.

+After populating the command with your private and API keys, you can paste it into the terminal and run it.
+You are now deploying and verifying the smart contract using your provided wallet.
+Give the verification some time to complete.

+🎉🎉🎉 **Congratulations!!!** 🎉🎉🎉
+You have just built, deployed, and verified an NFT smart contract!
+Take note of the contract address in the terminal output, e.g., `Deployed to: 0x.....`, and let's proceed to the [next step](#smart-contract-initialization-through-etherscan)!

 ### Obtaining the required keys

+> **Note**: If you have already deployed and verified your contract, you can skip this step.

 Below are the steps to acquire the necessary API keys:

 - Head over to [Etherscan](https://etherscan.io/register) and create an account;
-- Login and go to `API keys`;
+- Log in and go to `API keys`;
 - Click `Add`;
 - Give your app a name;
 - Copy and paste your Etherscan API key into the format;